KyleLuther/kyleluther.github.io/_drafts/kaiming-variance-decay.md

   <img src="/assets/layer_randomness.png">
 </p>

-Again, pretty boring.
+These look similar to the distributions due to network randomness.
 So long as the network is sufficiently *wide*, these distributions will be close to the distributions in the previous section that we got by allowing weight in every layer to fluctuate.

-We won't discuss layer randomness again, but its worth mentioning.

 #### Mean-fluctuation decomposition
-So it seems like Kaiming initialization exhibits some non-trivial behavior that can be seen when looking at preactivations in fixed networks.
-Motivated by these experiments we will decompose the value of each preactivation into the sum of two terms: its mean $\mu$ over samples and fluctuations $\nu$ around the mean $\nu$:
+It seems like Kaiming initialization actually exhibits some pretty non-trivial behavior.
+To describe this behavior more precisely we will decompose the value of a preactivation into the sum of two terms: its mean $\mu$ over samples and fluctuations $\nu$ around the mean:

 $$ y(w,t) = \mu(w) + \nu(w,t) $$

-Importantly the mean $\mu$ is a function only of the network weights, which we have written as $w$.
-The fluctuations.
-The variance of $y$
+Importantly both the mean $\mu$ and fluctuation $\nu$ depend on the weights $w$.
+However only the fluctuation depends on the sample $t$.

-Kaiming initialization preserves the variance of $y$ over randomenss in $w$.
-But the variance of $y$ has two contributions if you average over weights, fluctuations in $\mu$ and fluctuations in $\nu$.
-In higher layers it appears that nearly all the fluctuations in $y$ are coming from fluctuations in $\mu$.
+Kaiming initialization ensures that the variance of $y$ is the same in all layers, if you average over weights.
+Our experiments have shown that in higher layers, most of these fluctuations are just coming from fluctuations in the location of the mean.

-In the rest of this post, we'll try to instead calculate fluctuations in $y$ due only to fluctuations in the input $t$.
+In the next two sections, we'll try to analytically compute the variance of $y$ over the weight configuration and the sample configuration.

-Total variance:

-$$ \langle y^2 \rangle = \langle y^2 \rangle - \langle y \rangle^2  +   $$

 ## Kaiming init preserves variance over networks
 In this section we'll show that Kaiming initialization preserves the variance of units if you randomize over weights.
 This is just a review of the argument given in the original Kaiminig initialization paper.